Honors and Undergraduate Research

 - Depth: 12 hours in upper-division (300/400-level) courses or graduate courses taken for undergraduate credit

-- Breadth: 9 hours in the Core Curriculum, as specified in the student’s catalog
+- Breadth: 9 hours in the Core Curriculum, ICD, or W courses, as specified in the student’s catalog

 - Additional honors points to bring the total to 30 points

-- Maintain 3.25 GPR in Honors coursework and 3.5 GPR overall.
+- Maintain 3.25 GPA in Honors coursework and 3.5 GPA overall.

 - Practical Application: Complete an Honors Capstone experience.

-Honors Students are afforded several avenues to earn Honors credit in addition to regularly offered Honors courses.
-Honors Students may contract for Honors credit, engage in Honors independent study or take graduate courses that count toward undergraduate degree requirements.
+Honors Students are afforded other avenues to earn Honors credit in addition to regularly offered Honors courses.
+Honors Students may contract for Honors credit or take graduate courses that count toward undergraduate degree requirements.
 Honors Students should consult with University Honors Program advisors about these opportunities.